jzcling/react-use-undoable-state/Readme.md

 ## Concept

 As with useState, useUndoableState accepts only 1 argument, the initial value.
-Behind the scenes, the hook uses two main variables to determine state - `index` (number) and `states` (array). `states` store the historical values of the state while `index` determines current state by indicating the current position in the array.
+Behind the scenes, the hook uses two main variables to determine state - `index` (number) and `states` (array). `states` stores the historical values of the state while `index` determines current state by indicating the current position in the array.

 You may navigate through historical states by using the `goBack` and `goForward` functions emitted by the hook.
-However, if you make a call to `setState` and `index` is not at the end of the `states` array, all states after `index` is erased and `index` will go back the the end of the `states` array.
+However, if you make a call to `setState` and `index` is not at the end of the `states` array, all states after `index` is erased and `index` will go back to the end of the `states` array.

 The following table attempts to provide a more detailed explanation of the object returned by the hook: